 As a business we have reviewed the areas where we believe we are at risk from human slavery.
 Our assessment has clearly identified that there are three main areas of risk.

-We review all our sub-contractors with the sole intent of ensuring that only directly employed labour work for our sub-contracting companies, and that those companies provide evidence that they comply with the Modern Slavery Act, TISC (transparency in the supply chain) and IR:35.
+We review all our sub-contractors with the sole intent of ensuring that only directly employed labour work for our sub-contracting companies, and that those companies provide evidence that they comply with the anti-slavery Act.

-To mitigate risk we require our suppliers, as part of our assessment process, to complete a self-assessment pre-qualification questionnaire, which includes questions targeted at slavery and human trafficking risk.
+Supply chain To mitigate risk we require our suppliers, as part of our tender procedures, to complete a self-assessment pre-qualification questionnaire, which includes questions targeted at slavery and human trafficking risk.
 The PQQ is used to determine the risk profile of suppliers for supplier sustainability issues.
 Suppliers completing a self-assessment questionnaire are also expected to provide evidence to support their responses to address areas such as discrimination, freedom of information, forced labour and child labour.

 Our systems are designed to: